sreevarshad/Mobile-Application-Development/README.md

 Step 7: Save and run the application.

 ### PROGRAM:
-Program to print the text “Hello World”.
+Program to print the text Hello World

 Developed by:Sreevarsha.D